 - Lesson 5: Assessment Methods and Data Collection

 - Lesson 6: Analyzing Assessment Results and Research Literacy

 - Assignment: Create and submit Assessment Project Plan using the "Assessment Project" template, available to download below (email to email@example.com).

 - Lesson 7: Communicating and Using Assessment Results

-- Assignment: Conduct assessment project and present findings to consultant using template (email to firstname.lastname@example.org)
+- Assignment: Conduct assessment project and present findings to consultant using the "Assessment Project Results" template, available to download below (email to firstname.lastname@example.org)